Delaram-M/coffee-vending-machine-sales-report/README.md

 Overall, sales tend to be lower in the warmest and coldest months.

-The lowest sales occurred in the 6-7 o'clock time slot.
+The lowest non-zero sales occurred in the 6-7 o'clock time slot.
 The sales increased until it peaked in the 10-11 o'clock time slot, and started decreasing.
 The second-highest peak occurred in the 16-17 o'clock time slot.

 It appears that the highest sales in an hour occurred a little after the start and a little before the end of the workday.